Modern Rome is an eclectic mix of influences: Partly dominated by the history of the Vatican and later as capital of the reunited Italy.

 So, with the unification of Italy and the making of Rome into capital city of the new kingdom, Pope Pius ninth became captive within the walls of the Vatican.
 A sort of captivity which only came to an end at the end of the 1920’s when Pope Pius eleventh (1939-1958) signed the Lateran Treaty with Mussolini in 1929.
 By virtue of this Treaty the Vatican State’s independence was recognised and the church was paid millions in compensation for the loss of its temporal possessions.

-On the home front great efforts were placed into modernising the country and lavish sums were spent on bringing Rome to the level of other cities of prestige such as London and Paris.
+On the home front great efforts were placed into modernising the country and lavish sums were spent on bringing Rome to the level of other prestigious cities such as London and Paris.
 Making the trains run on time was and continues to be the a Holy Grail.

 Without dwelling further on the consequences of the foreign policy, the implication for Rome was that large areas were redeveloped as an expression of the new (Fascist) era.
 A neo-imperialist classical architecture all of its own was devised and a great many buildings were built according to this style such as the Foro Italico sports complex on the north side of Rome.
 Perhaps the marble monolith which stands in front of the Foro Italico, tipped in gold and boldly sporting the name of its maker “MUSSOLINI DUX”, is more poignant.
 For an even grander (perhaps even pompous?) scale we have to go to the south side of the city: In view of a Universal Exhibition to be held in Rome in 1942 a whole new area called EUR (Esposizione Universale di Roma) was developed.
 If anything the visitor should take the opportunity to visit the modernist Square Colosseum which was completed just in time to witness the fall of Fascism.